-Dublin is a medium-sized city located in the state of California.
-With a population of 57,721 people and ten constituent neighborhoods, Dublin is the 185th largest community in California.
-Much of the housing stock in Dublin was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Dublin economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in Dublin, where the median household income is $114,699.00.
+Dublin is a larger medium-sized city located in the state of California.
+With a population of 71,674 people and ten constituent neighborhoods, Dublin is the 122nd largest community in California.
+Dublin has seen a significant amount of newer housing growth in recent years.
+Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+This seems to be the case in Dublin, where the median household income is $171,168.00.

 Dublin home prices are not only among the most expensive in California, but Dublin real estate also consistently ranks among the most expensive in America.

 Also of interest is that Dublin has more people living here who work in computers and math than 95% of the places in the US.

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 21.74% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One downside of living in Dublin, however, is that residents on average have to contend with a long commute, spending on average 35.91 minutes every day commuting to work.
 However, local public transit is widely used.
 For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.